Yashvant-Chhapwale-Course-Work/Python/README.md

  <h2>Important Concepts</h2>
 </div>

- - What is the `Hangman-Game`?
+ - What is the `Caesar-Cipher`?
-    - Hangman is a classic word-guessing game that has been enjoyed by players of all ages.
-    - The objective is to guess a hidden word, one letter at a time, before a "man" is fully drawn hanging from a noose.
+    - The **Caesar Cipher** is a basic encryption technique where each letter in a message is shifted by a fixed number of positions in the alphabet.
-    - The game is both educational and entertaining, often used to improve vocabulary and spelling skills.
+    - In a Caesar Cipher, each letter in the plaintext is shifted right (or left) by a specific number, known as the **key** or shift.
+    - This **key** or shift is used for both encoding and decoding.
+      - `Encryption`: Shift each letter in the plaintext forward by the key.
+      - `Decryption`: Shift each letter in the ciphertext backward by the key.
+    - For example, with a shift of 3 **(Key = 3)**:
+      - A becomes D
+      - B becomes E
+      - C becomes F
+      - And so on . . .

  - **GamePlay Mchanics:**
     - Word Selection:
        - One player (or the computer) selects a word or phrase, keeping it hidden from the guesser.